Powerlearnproject/se-assignment-day-2-git-and-github-Solayiwo/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+- Version Control is a system that tracks changes made to files over time.
+It allows multiple people to work on a project simultaneously without overwriting each other’s work.
+The primary functions of version control include tracking of changes on a file, creating and merging of branches, collaboration on the same project and reverting changes on a project.

+GitHub is a widely used platform that hosts Git repositories, offering tools for managing and sharing code.
+Its popularity include the following
+- Integration with Git: GitHub provides a user-friendly interface for Git, a powerful distributed version control system, making it easier to use.
+- Collaboration Features: GitHub allows multiple developers to work together on a project, with features like pull requests, code reviews, and discussions.
+- Open Source Community: It’s a hub for open-source projects, enabling developers to collaborate on global projects, share their code, and contribute to other projects.
+- Documentation and Project Management: GitHub offers tools for creating documentation, tracking issues, and managing projects, making it more than just a code repository.
+- Continuous Integration/Continuous Deployment (CI/CD): GitHub integrates well with
+CI/CD tools, allowing automatic testing and deployment of code.

+- How Version Control Helps Maintain Project Integrity
+ - It prevent conflicts
+ -It ensure accountability
+ -It preserve history
+ -It support collaboration
+ -It facilitating code reviews

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?